etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 *using-plugin-id-list*
 ++++++++++++++++++++++

-Invoke each of the `plugin-id`_ in the list in order and and pass incoming SNMP message from one to the other.
+Invoke each of the `plugin-id`_ in the list in order passing request and response SNMP PDUs from one :ref:`plugin <plugins>` to the other.

 Plugins may modify the message in any way and even block it from further propagation in which case SNMP message will be dropped.